 - Allow the cookies to cool on the baking sheet.
 This will help the cookies set up nicely.

 - Use a zipper bag to pipe the frosting on top of each cookie if you don’t have a piping bag.
+They work wonderfully and you have them in your drawer.

 Yes, you can use other types of cereal.
 It is best if you stick to smaller cereal so that it will bake nicely into each cookie.
 If the cereal pieces are too large I would chop them down into pieces.